Shadow of the Colossus: Origin

 The monster movie genre, of which the original Godzilla film (1954 theatrical poster pictured above) is a famous example, served as a source of inspiration for the concept of Shadow of the Colossus.

-Shadow of the Colossus is developed by Sony Computer Entertainment Japan.
+Shadow of the Colossus was developed by Sony Computer Entertainment Japan.
 Director Fumito Ueda and producer Kenji Kaido return alongside the rest of the team from the development of Ico.
 The game originated from one of Ueda's concepts that he developed directly after the team submitted Ico, released in late 2001 for the PlayStation 2, for publication.
 As the basis of their subsequent game had not been decided, Ueda examined "a number of old ideas kicking around in my head ... that couldn't be realized under previous circumstances".
 After a brief review of those avenues, Ueda chose to explore one that aligned with his own preferences as a game player.
 Ueda cited The Legend of Zelda series as an influence, as he grew up wanting to make a game like Zelda and designed the Colossi bosses like "inverted Zelda dungeons."

 Ueda envisioned a work with an underlying motif of "cruelty as a means of expression".
 He felt that this theme was widely featured in contemporary titles such as Grand Theft Auto III and wanted to use it in a game that he designed.
 In a discussion with Kaido, Ueda observed that he had played a variety of video games containing battles with large bosses that the player must shoot from a distance to defeat.
 Ueda believed that the boss sequences of those games could be streamlined if the player character was able to approach and climb the oversized opponents to kill them with a close range weapon.
 Accordingly, he chose to base the game around the player character's encounters with enormous fictional creatures, a premise that stemmed from Ueda's childhood fascination with monster movies.
 This led to an emphasis on the inclusion of a large-scale adventure in the title, an element which Ueda regarded as influential in the shaping of the game's stylistic identity.